Fraxel can help treat and reduce your Surgical Scars after Plastic Surgery

 - How much downtime can you allow for, if any?
 Are there any time restraints on your treatment, such as an upcoming wedding, photo shoot or big event?

-- Do you get cold sores?
+- Are you prone to cold sores?

 - What is your nutrition or day to day diet like?